Dr Ruth Dobson

 Her main research interests are around the early identification and epidemiology of multiple sclerosis, with a particular focus on genetic and environmental risk factors including Epstein Barr virus infection and vitamin D. She is also working on how these may affect downstream morbidity in MS, with a particular focus on bone health.
 A further research interest is pharmacovigilance and treatment-associated risk in MS, and she is currently involved in setting up UK-wide studies to study this further.

-Dr Ruth Dobson is speaking at these forthcoming events...
+Prof Ruth Dobson spoke at these On Demand events...